bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 If an active Price List does not contain prices for a variant, then the Catalog pricing will be used.
 You can associate a Price List to a Customer Group via the Control Panel or the [Customer Groups API.](/api-reference/customer-subscribers/customers-api)

 Price Lists will provide overridden price values to the Stencil storefront.
 You can further customize the final price display within the Stencil template.
-For more information, see the [Price Object](https://developer.bigcommerce.com/stencil-docs/reference-docs/global-objects-and-properties) in the Stencil documentation.
+For more information, see the [Theme Objects](https://developer.bigcommerce.com/stencil-docs/reference-docs/global-objects-and-properties).

 ### OAuth scopes
 The following OAuth Scopes are required: